 - Step 3, select the 'Main' tab, set the variable 'dt' to the value you need in 'Service time action'.

-A PHY link block currently uses a normally distributed random number as propagation delay of a packet.
+A PHY link block currently uses a normally distributed random number as the propagation delay of a packet.
 The mean of the random delay can be configured via paramGobacknwithphy.dataLinkMean and paramGobacknwithphy.ACKLinkMean, for the data link and ACK link respectively.
 Similarly, the standard deviation of the random delay can be configured via paramGobacknwithphy.dataLinkStd and paramGobacknwithphy.ACKLinkStd.
-Changing values of these parameters will impact throughtput.
-For example, reducing the value of paramGobacknwithphy.dataLinkStd results in fewer disordered packets, and therefore increases the number of correctly received packets and throughtput.
+Changing values of these parameters will impact throughput.
+For example, reducing the value of paramGobacknwithphy.dataLinkStd results in fewer disordered packets, and therefore increases the number of correctly received packets and throughput.